Juru-10/SSF/README.md

 ## Support and contact details

-If you meet any issue, have questions, ideas or concerns;please contact me on *jurassu10@gmail.com* and any contribution to the code is welcomed and will be much appreciated.
+If you meet any issue, have questions, ideas or concerns;please contact us on *jurassu10@gmail.com* and any contribution to the code is welcomed and will be much appreciated.

 ### License & Copyright